mi3nts/cloudSkyClassifier/instructions.md

 PW  : odroid

 ## Update the current Ubuntu OS
- - on the command window of the XU4 type `sudo do-release-upgrade` This may take a few hours
+ - on the command window of the XU4 type `sudo do-release-upgrade`.
+This may take a few hours